Blend Unit

 Blend Unit Partitioning

 The concept of partitioning a Blend Unit is a performance solution for large data sets aggregating within a Blend Unit.
-This permits multithreading of the aggregations within the Blend Unit.
+This permits multi-threading of the aggregations within the Blend Unit.

-Blend Unit Partitioning is accomplished by assigning the Data Source “Source ID” property to a record field.
+Blend Unit partitioning is accomplished by assigning the Data Source's Source ID property to a record field.
 The members within this field will be used as the key to partition aggregations within the Blend Unit page.
-The resulting records will be not be summarized across the Source ID / Blend Unit partition.
-Important to note, is the use of Derivative Rules in BI Blend function within a partition and cannot not reference data found in other partitions.
-If required, the summarization will need to be performed in the database or in the reporting layer.
+The resulting records will be not be summarized across the Source ID/Blend Unit partition.

-BI Blend’s assignment of a Blend Unit and aggregation generates “pages”, which are visible in the Log File.
-Each “Blend Unit Page” cannot exceed 2gb.
-If the 2gb size is exceeded, the aggregation will fail.
-The error message “Error Array Dimensions Exceeded Supported Range” will be presented.
-A solution if impacted by size constraints is to increase the size of the Blend Unit Dimension being used or reduce the number of Dimensions used in BI Blend.
+BI Blend's assignment of a Blend Unit and aggregation generates pages, which are visible in the Log File.
+Each Blend Unit Page cannot exceed 2gb.
+If the 2gb size is exceeded, the aggregation will fail and the following error message will display: Error Array Dimensions Exceeded Supported Range.
+If a solution is impacted by size constraints, it is to increase the size of the Blend Unit dimension being used or reduce the number of dimensions used in BI Blend.